Safe Community First Responder Program

 The safety of the communities near our projects and operations, and the people who live and work along our system, remain our highest priority.
 That’s why we’re proud to support the organizations that help keep communities safe.

-Our Safe Community First Responder program expanded to Canada in 2009, and has invested US$12.5 million (C$15.7 million) in North American emergency responder organizations since its inception—including US$1.7 million (C$2.3 million) in 2019.
+Our Safe Community First Responder program expanded to Canada in 2009, and has invested more than US$14.3 million (more than C$18.6 million) in North American emergency responder organizations since its inception—including US$2.2 million (C$2.8 million) to 341 emergency response organizations across North America in 2020.